 The Volcker rule could cut profit at the biggest U.S. banks twice as much as earlier estimates if regulators take a strict stance on limiting proprietary trading, Standard & Poor’s said.

 “We currently estimate that the Volcker rule could reduce combined pretax earnings for the eight largest U.S. banks by up to $10 billion annually, up from our initial $4 billion estimate two years ago,” S&P said today in a statement announcing a new report on the issue.

-Goldman Sachs Group Inc. (GS) and Morgan Stanley, which were the two biggest U.S. securities firms before converting to banks in 2008, stand to lose the most because they get a larger percentage of their revenue from trading than the other lenders, S&P said in the report.
+Goldman Sachs Group Inc. (GS:US) and Morgan Stanley, which were the two biggest U.S. securities firms before converting to banks in 2008, stand to lose the most because they get a larger percentage of their revenue from trading than the other lenders, S&P said in the report.
 Regulators are unlikely to draft a final version of the rule until the end of 2012, S&P said.

 “Less strict rules would have a limited impact on banks’ earnings and business positions, so it’s unlikely that we would take any rating actions as a result,” S&P said in the statement.
 “Stricter rules could lead us to take negative rating actions on certain banks.”

 In addition to Goldman Sachs and Morgan Stanley (MS:US), S&P included Bank of America Corp.
 (BAC:US), Citigroup Inc. (C:US), JPMorgan Chase & Co.
 (JPM:US), PNC Financial Services Group Inc. (PNC:US), U.S. Bancorp, and Wells Fargo & Co.
 (WFC:US) in its analysis.
 Those eight banks earned a combined $70.5 billion in pretax profit in the first nine months of this year, according to company reports.